iOS 15 release date, features, supported iPhones and everything you need to know

-As WWDC 2021 kicks off today (June 7), it began with the official unveiling of iOS 15, Apple's operating system for the iPhone line.
+As WWDC 2021 kicks off today (June 7), and it began with the official unveiling of iOS 15 which is Apple's operating system for the iPhone line.

 With our WWDC live blog already up and running, we are in the midst of updating this article with what iOS 15 brings to your iPhone.
 However, if you want to tune in yourself, here's how to watch the iOS 15 launch live.